izzy2lost/UnrealEngineUWP/Engine/Plugins/Developer/Concert/ConcertInsights/README.txt

 - Either unshelf 33391924, or recreate the work in that CL:
 	- Engine/Programs/UnrealMultiUserSlateServerConfig/DefaultEngine.ini: Add +ProgramEnabledPlugins=ConcertInsightsServer
 	- Engine/Programs/UnrealInsights/DefaultEngine.ini: Add +ProgramEnabledPlugins=ConcertInsightsVisualizer
+- Launch Insights with the console variable "Insights.Concert.EnableGameThreadAggregation = true".

 ========== Tutorial with VCam ==========
 To view example tracing, do the following: